-French language software can quickly teach your French listening and reading comprehension, and is one of the fastest ways for beginners to quickly gain a starting knowledge of the language.
-Most of the modern learn French software today will use at least some degree of immersion, which forces you to use context and educated guesses to approximate the meaning of new words.
-Some will only offer guidance and explanation in French, but many use English explanation and slowly switch over to French.
+French learning software can quickly teach you language listening and reading comprehension skills.
+It is one of the fastest ways for beginners to quickly gain a starting knowledge of the language.
+Most of the modern learn French software today uses at least some degree of immersion, which forces you to use context clues and educated guesses to approximate the meaning of new words.
+Some will only offer guidance and explanations in French, but many use English explanations and then slowly switch over to French.

 Here are some of the best learning French software applications on the market today:

-It also stands apart for being a good learn to speak French software program, with an included microphone and the ability to both record your voice, and for the software to grade you on your pronunciation and diction.
-The vocabulary taught in Rosetta Stone French is extensive, but it can fall short on the more complicated grammatical concepts.
+It also stands apart for being a good program to teach speaking skills, with an included microphone and the ability to both record your voice, and for the software to grade you on your pronunciation and diction.
+The vocabulary taught in Rosetta Stone is extensive, but it can fall short on the more complicated grammatical concepts.
 In these areas, such as verb conjugation, it would probably be quicker to memorize the basic rules, taught in any traditional French classroom, and use this software for the broad exposure to vocabulary and situations.
 Despite these drawbacks, it does what it’s good at (helping you get functional in speaking and understanding French as quickly as possible) very well.

-Best French Language Software for Oral Comprehension and Conversational French: SmartFrench
+Best Software for Oral Comprehension and Conversation: SmartFrench